OpenHUTB/DReyeVR/Docs/Install_Ubuntu.md

 Follow the rest of the instructions from the [tutorial](https://carla.readthedocs.io/en/latest/build_linux/).

+When running `make PythonAPI` you may run into a Build.Boost error.
+To address this, first make sure that anaconda3 is disabled (if this applied to you).
+Then, follow the steps below regarding compiling Boost 1.72.0 to manually install and build Boost 1.72.0 from the source.

 Now that you have a working CARLA 0.9.13 build, go back to the [DReyeVR installation guide](https://github.com/HARPLab/DReyeVR/blob/main/Docs/Install.md) and follow the rest of the steps to install DReyeVR on top of it.